Sea Dart: Proposed versions

 During the late 1970s, British Aerospace proposed a Sea Dart II, which replaced the original's transistor-based electronics with integrated circuits that so reduced the size of the equipment that it allowed for a useful increase in fuel storage and range.
 British Aerospace also outlined a new version of the Chow booster that included thrust vector control that would allow it to be stored vertically on new platforms or make radical manoeuvres when launching from the existing launch rail systems.
 Development was cancelled in the 1980 Defence Review by the Minister of Defence, John Nott.
 Another short-lived project was Sea Daws 100, which used a single-rail launcher for a future Type 82 replacement.

 Hawker Siddeley Dynamics, which had taken over Bristol, proposed using the Sea Dart missile as a replacement for both the British Army's Thunderbird and the RAF's Bloodhound.
 This Land Dart was launched from a four-round box that would be highly mobile.
 Hawker Siddeley Dynamics suggested that if the missile was used by all three British services, it would result in further sales as a NATO-standard SAM.
 The introduction of the VR.725 Thunderbird II led the Army to drop any interest in Land Dart, and the NATO contract eventually went to the MIM-23 Hawk.

 Hawker Siddeley tried again in the 1970s when the Air Staff released GAST.1210, calling for a long-range missile to replace Bloodhound.
-It proposed a further updated Land Dart combined with a dramatically improved radar system, the Plessey GF75 Panther, a land-based version of the naval AWS-5.
+They proposed a further updated Land Dart combined with a dramatically improved radar system, the Plessey GF75 Panther, a land-based version of the naval AWS-5.
 This concept ultimately went nowhere and the Bloodhound was removed from service in 1991 with no replacement.
 In the early 1980s, British Aerospace (BAe), who had taken over Hawker, re-launched the GAST.1210 concept under the new name Guardian.
 This proposed a lightweight two-round launcher and mobile version of Panther to be used as both a SAM and an anti-missile for short-range ballistic missiles like SCUD.
 Despite interest from the Middle East, no sales followed.
 The same launcher was also offered as Lightweight Sea Dart, which used its disposable shipping container as the launch tube, which was fit into a four-place trainable launcher that could also mount Sea Eagle.
 Most of the weight savings was in the launcher itself, allowing it to be fit to smaller ships.